enso-org/enso/docs/language-server/protocol-language-server.md

 ### `search/suggestionsDatabaseUpdate`

-Sent from server to the client to inform abouth the change in the suggestions database.
+Sent from server to the client to inform about the change in the suggestions database.

 - **Type:** Notification